-However, it looks like the majority of Americans still prefer to go old school.
+However, it looks like the majority of Americans still prefer to go old-school with their dating.

-According to a new study by DatingAdvice.com, 49 percent of Americans would rather go to dinner for a first date than meet for coffee or drinks.
+According to a study conducted by DatingAdvice.com, 49% of Americans would rather go to dinner for a first date than meet for coffee or drinks.

 Among the most likely demographics to choose dinner was African-Americans and middle-income wage earners.

-At 51 percent, going to dinner for a first date seemed most popular among younger Americans versus 43 percent of Americans aged 54 to 64.
+At 51%, going to dinner for a first date seemed most popular among younger Americans versus 43% of Americans aged 54 to 64.

 “Forty-nine percent of Americans would

 rather go to dinner for a first date.”

 DatingAdvice.com expert Gina Stewart said the results prove dinner dates have a strong foothold as the go-to first date.

 “They plug you in for a longer period of time.
 If you feel potential with your date, this is a good thing,” she said.
 “You have to eat anyway and having company and a good meal makes it more enjoyable.
 If you’re down to show off your old-school generosity toward your date, this is easy decision for you.”

 Region also played a large role in the results.